David McCormack: Other 1990s bands

-McCormack was moonlighting in other bands during the 1990s, which formed in and around Custard's practice rooms.
+During the 1990s, McCormack was moonlighting in other bands that formed in and around Custard's practice rooms.
 The Cows from 1993 (later styled as COW or C.O.W. – for Country or Western) had Thompson and Robert Moore on bass guitar; as well as Maureen Hansen on vocals, Susie Hansen on vocals and Mark Lowry (twin brother of John Lowry) on bass guitar by 1995.
 COW released Beard in June 1996.

 McCormack, Moore and Thompson recorded with Robert Forster (ex-The Go-Betweens) for his second solo album, Calling from a Country Phone, released in 1993 and toured with Forster as Silver Backwash.

 Frank 'n' Stein from 1995 had Moore and McCormack join with his brother Dylan McCormack (ex-Biro) and Ian Wadley.
 Miami, also from 1995, had Maureen Hansen (also in COW and McCormack's then girlfriend), Nick Naughton on drums and Medew.
 Miami released two CDs: Costume of Sand (March 1997) and Feel the Seed (1998).
 Computor was another collaboration between McCormack and Moore, which was electronic sounding and they released a tape called Floppy Disk.

 2000–2017: Solo releases, The Titanics, and The Polaroids

-Around the break-up of Custard, McCormack formed The Titanics circa 1999/2000 with his then wife Emma Tom, Glenn Thompson and film-maker, Tina Havelock Stevens.
-During their three year run, they had at least seven releases: Their debut album Size Isn't Everything (2000), and its three other alternate variations, and their last album Love Is The Devil (September 2000) which spawned two singles: Set The Controls For The Heart Of The Sun (2000) and Shoulda (2001).
+Around the time Custard broke up, McCormack formed The Titanics with his then-wife Emma Tom, Glenn Thompson and filmmaker Tina Havelock Stevens.
+During their three-year run, they had at least seven releases: debut album Size Isn't Everything (2000), its few alternate variations, and final album Love Is The Devil (September 2000) which spawned two singles: "Set The Controls For The Heart Of The Sun" (2000) and "Shoulda" (2001).

-In 2001, McCormack released a solo album of electronic songs The Matterhorn.
+In 2002, McCormack released a solo album of electronic songs, The Matterhorn.

 In 2002, McCormack recruited a backing band called The Polaroids.
-Together, they released the albums, Candy (2002) and The Truth About Love (2004), and the DVD Save Dave: David McCormack and the Polaroids Live At The Hopetoun Hotel Sydney June 2003 (2003, DVD)'.
+Together, they released the albums Candy (2002) and The Truth About Love (2004), and the DVD Save Dave: David McCormack and the Polaroids Live At The Hopetoun Hotel Sydney June 2003 (2003, DVD)'.
 McCormack reunited with The Polaroids in February 2024 to record 8 songs.
 This collection was released in June 2024 as a vinyl only EP called “Get Old” on his label Das Kong.

 In 2006, McCormack was one of the two weekly 'mystery' guests on the Australian television show RocKwiz on SBS One.

 In November 2006, under the guidance of JJJ, McCormack assembled a band to perform a concert at the Tivoli in Brisbane as a tribute for the late Grant McLennan of The Go-Betweens.
 Early in 2007, McCormack then went into the studio to produce a tribute album to the band, called Write Your Adventures Down.

 In October 2009, McCormack released the album Little Murders.

 Since 2009, McCormack has been responsible for many film and television scores including The Tall Man, Rake, Redfern Now, House Husbands, Wild Boys, and Blood Brothers.
 Additionally, McCormack has also composed film scores for Alex Proyas's Garage Days in 2002, and for Daniel Krige's West in 2006.